FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_03_k8snodeandservice.md

 ### Review Questions

-- What is the role of a worker node in Kubernetes, and what are three key components that run on every Kubernetes Worker Node?
+1. What is the role of a worker node in Kubernetes, and what are three key components that run on every Kubernetes Worker Node?
+{{% expand title="Click for Answer..." %}}
+    The Answer IS...
+{{% /expand %}}
-- What is a Kubernetes Service, and why is it important?
+2. What is a Kubernetes Service, and why is it important?
+{{% expand title="Click for Answer..." %}}
+    The Answer IS...
+{{% /expand %}}
-- Describe the difference between ClusterIP, NodePort, and LoadBalancer Service types in Kubernetes.
+3. Describe the difference between ClusterIP, NodePort, and LoadBalancer Service types in Kubernetes.
+{{% expand title="Click for Answer..." %}}
+    The Answer IS...
+{{% /expand %}}